 Patti Smith, best known as a singer-songwriter (whose lyrics have occasionally been collected into books of poetry) has won the National Book Award in Nonfiction for Just Kids, her memoir of the years she spent living with the late artist Robert Mapplethorpe.

 In 2007, City officials convened a group of stakeholders, including representatives of taxi drivers, owner and passengers, to create a set of goals for the next New York City taxi cab, a project called the Taxi of Tomorrow.

 Tomorrow in New York City, the Quiddich World Championship will be decided.
 Invented in 2005, Muggle Quiddich is now played at hundreds of high schools and colleges around the world.
 Forty six teams are meeting this weekend for the fourth annual world championship. [more inside]

+Open House New York is one week away.
 Next weekend in New York City, there will be hundreds of talks, tours, and open houses in places that are normally not so accessible to the public.
 See the listings here.
 The good ones book fast.